 Ask Your Local Workforce Board

-“Employers should first lower acquisition costs by leveraging WIOA [the Workforce Innovation and Opportunity Act] through The Partnership, which provides pre-trained individuals ready for the workforce and avoids expensive staffing agencies.
+“Employers should first lower acquisition costs by leveraging WIOA [the Workforce Innovation & Opportunity Act] through The Partnership, which provides pre-trained individuals ready for the workforce and avoids expensive staffing agencies.
 The Partnership makes sure employers get the skilled workers they need fast by speeding up the training, basically stacking the deck with a ready-to-go workforce.”
 George Wright, CEO, The Chicago Cook Workforce Partnership

 Alita Bezanis of Pete’s Fresh Market turned to The Chicago Cook Workforce Partnership when she had significant hiring needs.
 According to Alita, “At one point, we were opening a new store but hadn’t yet developed an HR department.
 There were hundreds and hundreds of applicants, and I was trying to handle it myself with one other person.
 It was chaotic with no system.”
-Alita and Pete’s Fresh Market received support from The Partnership’s network of business services partners.
+Alita and Pete’s Fresh Market received support from The Partnership’s network through its business services professionals.
 They helped with recruiting and screening.
 According to Alita, “Through The Partnership’s support, we were better prepared when it came time to open additional stores.”

 “The Partnership coordinates with businesses and many partner agencies to facilitate a Rapid Response Workshop for laid-off workers, informing them of their rights, responsibilities, and available resources, whenever there are anticipated large-scale company layoffs.
 We then coordinate job placement and training services for affected employees.” – Kathleen Brannigan, Business Services Manager, The Chicago Cook Workforce Partnership